nasa/fprime/docs/UsersGuide/dev/os-docs.md

-# Operating Abstraction Layer
+# Operating System Abstraction Layer (OSAL)

-The framework provides OS services abstraction classes to allow developers to write code in a more portable fashion.
+The framework incorporates an OSAL providing service abstraction classes of a fictitious operating system that can perform all the operations of a real operating system.
+This layer shows the user an abstraction of the common functionality provided by all real-time operating systems (RTEMS, VxWorks, Azure ThreadX, QNX, FreeRTOS, Zephyr,...) or not (Linux, MacOS, WinCE,...).
+We find the following services:

+1. multitasking management with prioritization ;
+2. synchronization ;
+3. file management;
+4. message queues;
+5. communication; and
+6. timeout.

+OSAL provides each of these services by wrapping the concrete operating system entities it encapsulates in thin wrappers.
+This layer enables the development and testing of adaptable software systems that do not depend on any particular operating system, allowing development to be performed at the development workstation.
+It reduces the time and effort required for developers to migrate a software system from one operating system to another.

-Implementations of these classes are provided for Unix variants (POSIX), and Mac OS.
-Additional ports can be done by providing additional implementations as a new OS is added.
-This guide will walk through the critical files in this layer to enable developer understanding and give an overview for individuals seeking to port to a new OS.
+Implementations of these classes are provided for Unix (POSIX) and Mac OS variants.
+Additional ports can be realized by providing additional implementations when a new operating system is added.
+This guide will walk through the critical files in this layer to allow developers to understand and provide an overview for those looking to port to a new operating system.

 This guide discusses the following:
 - [Tasks](#tasks)